Huhspaniel/chat-server/README.md

 In managing sending/receiving of different kinds of messages, I implemented an event-like system of socket/server communication, similar in implementation to Socket.IO.
 Greater abstraction using EventEmitters and/or EventEmitter-like objects is possible, but arguably unessecary since this is not a framework but a standalone project.
 Further compartmentalization of code and files is also possible.

+Deployment to AWS Elastic Beanstalk with SSL was an absolute pain.
+Doesn't play nice with allowing WebSocket communication.

 # Deployments:
 * AWS: https://chat.huhspaniel.com
 * Heroku: https://chat-server-huhspaniel.herokuapp.com (Outdated)